GuillaumeSmaha/ansible-gluu-playbook/single/README.md

-Ansible Gluu Playbooks: Signle node
+Ansible Gluu Playbooks: Single node
 ==========

 This example deploy Gluu on a single node.